Nightmare (1981 film): Special effects

 One review published on the film's opening day opined that "the bloodshed has been rendered with loving attention to detail."
 Tom Savini receives a credit for providing special effects on the film, though during its release he would vehemently deny involvement.
 According to director Scavolini, artists Daryll Ferrucci, Ed French, Johane Hansen, and Robin Stevens were responsible for prosthetic effects, crafting the dummies used as corpses in the film; they receive credit as "special effects makeup artist" and "special effects makeup assistant."
 This work was completed in New York City, according to Scavolini.
 On set, however, Scavolini claims that Savini was present and oversaw the directing of all master special effects sequences, including the beheading scene of George's mother and father.
 Scavolini stated it was "incontrovertible" that Savini contributed to the film, and added: "I never understood why [he] has denied having worked on the set," though he suggested it may have been a result of a salary disagreement between Savini and Goldmine Productions.
-Actor Baird Stafford confirmed Savini's presence on the set in a 2014 interview.
+Actor Baird Stafford confirmed Savini's presence on the set in an interview produced for the film's Blu-ray and DVD release.
 Photographs of Savini on the film set also corroborate his presence there.

 Cleve Hall, a then-inexperienced local artist, managed the crew of the film's special effects at the Florida locations.
 Hall's recollection of Savini's connection to the picture was that the filmmakers had initially wanted Savini to oversee all of the special effects; Savini, however, recommended his friend Ed French for the project, but French opted not to sign on.

 Release

 Prior to receiving distribution through 21st Century Film Corporation, Warner Bros. and Universal Pictures screened the film, expressing potential interest, but only agreed to purchase it for distribution contingent on the film's gore sequences being significantly truncated.
 Scavolini refused, as he felt "the strongest scenes had to remain uncut because the film should be a scandalous event."
 21st Century Film Corporation purchased the film for distribution, though it was released with an X rating in 117 New York theaters on October 23, 1981.
+During its first week of screening in New York City, some theater locations stayed open 24 hours a day to show the film all day and night as a marketing gimmick.
+It opened in regional markets the following month, premiering in Louisville, Kentucky on November 27, 1981, before releasing in Los Angeles in April 1982.